hulianyuyy/hulianyuyy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lianyu Hu is a 4th-year PhD candidate in Tianjin University, China, supervised by Prof [Wei Feng](https://scholar.google.com/citations?user=7ory1i8AAAAJ&hl=zh-CN&oi=ao).
+Lianyu Hu is a PhD graduating from Tianjin University, China, supervised by Prof [Wei Feng](https://scholar.google.com/citations?user=7ory1i8AAAAJ&hl=zh-CN&oi=ao).
 During his graduate student period, he worked closely with Prof [Shenglan Liu](https://scholar.google.com/citations?hl=zh-CN&user=MtbsE3YAAAAJ).
 His research interest includes Video Understanding, Sign Lnaguage Understanding and Multimodal Learning.

 # 🔥 News
+- We release [**LightVLM**](https://arxiv.org/pdf/2509.00419), an highly efficient method for large vision language models with a two-stage design.
+It improves model efficiency by first conducting visual token merging in the encoding stage and then adopt KV Cache compression in the decoding stage.
+It could achieve about **2×** throughput across diffferent benchmarks and **3.21×** throughput boost when outputting longer sequences.
+-
 - We release [**iLLaVA**](https://arxiv.org/pdf/2412.06263), an efficient method for large vision language models by merging visual tokens.
 It could achieve about **2×** throughput and **1.7× - 2×** memory reduction with comparable performance through merging redundant visual tokens in some certain layers.

-- We release [**Deep Correletaed Prompting**](https://arxiv.org/pdf/2410.06558.pdf), which tackles the missing-modality scenarios by proposing three different types of prompting approaches, largely improving the robustness of large vision-language models.

 - We release [**CorrNet+**](https://arxiv.org/abs/2404.11111), an unified model with superior performance on both **continuous sign language recognition** and **sign language translation** tasks by using **only RGB inputs**.